alankrantas/project-foobear-circuitpython-fnaf-fan-game/README.md

 You asked the boss, and he said: "Relax, we are testing that thing.
 Reinforcement learning stuff, nothing to worry about.
 Just don't let anyone enter the control room.
 You can lock yourself in if you have to, but under _NO_ circumstances overload the power system!"

-As the clock hits 12:00 AM, you started to feel that this may be the longest night of your life - or the shortest one.
+As the clock hits 12:00 AM, alone in the security room, you started to feel that this may be the longest night of your life - or the shortest one.

 ### Floor Plan